 Peter Cunningham, described an incident in 1826 when Mary Ogilvie confronted the natives :

 The Ogilvies were acquaintances of George Wyndham and his wife Margaret and often visited them at Dalwood in the early 1830's.
 George Wyndham kept a Diary in the years 1830 - 1840 and there are many mentions of the Ogilvie family. e.g., ...On 12th September 1830 George Wyndham and William Ogilvie embarked on an excursion from Merton to Holdsworthy Downs and then to the Burning Mountain at Wingen.
 They returned via Segenhoe, St. Heliers and Merton and George Wyndham remarked that he was home at Dalwood by the 18th September 1830.

 Assigned Convict Servants

-There were many convicts assigned to the Merton estate over the years.
-Select here
+The following convicts were assigned to the Merton estate over the years -

 3).
 A visitor to Merton in 1895 described the cellars.
 They were almost unchanged from the days of William Ogilvie -